sankaran45/CliNER/README.rst

     cliner train --txt data/examples/ex_doc.txt --annotations data/examples/ex_doc.con --format i2b2 --model models/foo.model

 This example trains a very simple CliNER model.
-The (pretend.txt, pretend.con) pair form as the only document for learning to identify concepts.
+The (ex_doc.txt, ex_doc.con) pair form as the only document for learning to identify concepts.
 We must specify that these files are i2b2 format (even though the .con extension implies i2b2 format, you can never be too careful).
 The CliNER model is then serialized to models/foo.model as specified.

 **Please note that multiple files could be passed by enclosing them as a glob within "" quotes.**